symbol/symbol-docs/source/guides/blockchain/getting-block-by-height.rst

 Let’s get into some code
 ************************

-Do you have curiosity to see what happened in genesis block?
-Run the following code to find out what happened.
+Are you curious to see what happened in genesis block?
+Run the following code to find it out.

 .. example-code::